View the Curriculum Guides

 Students Preparing to Transfer

 Barton Community College's Education curriculum is designed to provide the general education requirement and core Education courses for students who plan to transfer to a four year college or university to complete a bachelor's degree in Education or related field.
+We offer courses that prepare you for admittance in the school of education at your chosen university.
+You can complete your required field experience while at Barton.
 Electives must meet the requirements of your transferring institution.
-Students should coordinate with their advisor for transferability.
+Students should coordinate with their advisor for transfer requirements.

 Discover Career Paths